-Generating demand amid work-from-home offices, zoom meetings, and virtual events have become mainstream for B2B marketers.
+B2B Marketing Challenges: Generating demand amid work-from-home offices, zoom meetings, and virtual events has become mainstream for B2B marketers.
 We’ve almost forgotten what used to be normal, but some things haven’t changed; they’ve only intensified.

 B2B buyers still rely on extensive online research prior to major investments, and they’re typically part of a buying group team, who are also doing research.
 Virtual meetings have replaced in-person conferences, but now maybe we’re going hybrid.
 Who knows?
 Adaptability has proven to be one of the most enduring traits of modern marketers.

-No one is 100% sure of future challenges due to the coronavirus or how B2B marketing may need to adapt.
+No one is 100% sure of future B2B Marketing Challenges due to the coronavirus or how B2B marketing may need to adapt.
 However, we believe following the tactics in this blog might help B2B marketers to prepare better for the future.

 Post-Covid B2B Marketing Challenges